Equity, Diversity, and Inclusivity - What is it and how do we do it?

 b.
 Beyond official languages, check census data to see what languages are most used by your target demographic.
 For example, someone writing for students in Alberta would want to consider offering translations in Tagalog, German, Persian, Arabic, Cantonese, Vietnamese, Punjabi, and Mandarin in addition to English and French.

 2. Have language interpreters available at all presentations

-3. 1.
-When sending program details, such as locations or directions, do not rely on assumed knowledge of others.
+3. When sending program details, such as locations or directions, do not rely on others' assumed knowledge.
 Rather, be clear and descriptive on how one would access a building, website, or activity.

 b.
 This also goes for examples that may be used when delivering content.
-Few experiences are universal, so relying on examples based in your culture will exclude those without those experiences.
-For example, if I post about long, snowy, Canadian winters, I am excluding those in countries like Australia that would be having summer at that time from understanding and engaging with me.
+Few experiences are universal, so relying on examples based on your culture will exclude those without those experiences.
+For example, if I reference a specific meme or trend without showing an example, the point or meaning may be lost to those who have not seen it before.

 Ensuring People of All Race and Ethnicities Can Fully Participate